AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 **To finish**
 - Introduction to the apparatus (Saul)
 - The experiment (Emily & Tommy & Saul)
   - This also needs to be added to the Manual.
 Easiest way to do this - write the Methods section, then copy, paste, condense into Manual.

+  **'Push-to-Connect' vs. 'Push to Connect' Thoughts? ew465**

 ## Table of Contents